GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/06.051-060/01.Day-Is-Dying-in-the-West/docs.md

 To the fold of Thy embrace,
 For Thou art nigh.

-Refrain:
-Holy, holy, holy, Lord God of Hosts!
-Heaven and earth are full of Thee!
-Heaven and earth are praising Thee,
-O Lord most high!

 3.
 While the deepening shadows fall,
 Heart of love enfolding all,
 Through the glory and the grace
 Of the stars that veil Thy face,
 Our hearts ascend.

-Refrain:
-Holy, holy, holy, Lord God of Hosts!
-Heaven and earth are full of Thee!
-Heaven and earth are praising Thee,
-O Lord most high!

 4.
 When forever from our sight